datarobot-community/movie-rating-app-tutorial/README.md

 To follow along the tutorial check out the `start_exercise` branch.
 To see the finished application check out the `complete` branch.

-If using the `complete` branch, replace the values in `movie-rating-classifier/api/_env.js` with your values from your DataRobot installation.
+If using the `complete` branch, replace the values in `movie-rating-classifier/.env.example` with your values from your DataRobot installation and save it as `movie-rating-classifier/.env`.
+Do not commit this file to git!

 - Run `vercel` to deploy
-- Run `vercel dev` to run locally (but you need to deploy it once first)
+- Run `vercel dev` to run locally

 ## Repository Contents